 Sulphur Springs Man Gets 10 Years For Keeping Children Malnourished, Living In Filth

-BENTONVILLE (KFSM) — A Sulphur Springs man was sentenced to 10 years in prison for endangering his young children after police found the kids were malnourished and living in a roach-infested home filled with dirty diapers and rotting food.
+BENTONVILLE, Ark.
+(KFSM) — A Sulphur Springs man was sentenced to 10 years in prison for endangering his young children after police found the kids were malnourished and living in a roach-infested home filled with dirty diapers and rotting food.

 Atwood received credit for 98 days served in the county jail.
 He has an eight-year suspended sentence set to begin when he's released from the state Department of Correction.